zeddee/gitgud/README.md

 Introduction to using Git to run distributed teams that allow for resilient work, collaboration, and governance.

+## Why distributed teams?

+- Resiliency
+- Repository as contract
+- Collaboration without having to meet all team members.
+Organizational governance can be processually managed.

 ## Syllabus

 1. What is a decentralized organization, and what do they look like?